 - Name: Flags

 - Type: flag.FlagSet

 - Behavior: This FlagSet will be parsed and your plugin will be able to access the resulting flags.
-Flags will be passed to Geth from the command line and are intended to of the plugin.
-Note that if any flags are provided, certain checks are disabled within Geth to avoid failing due to unexpected flags.
+Flags will be passed to Geth from the command line and are intended to configure the behavior of the plugin.
+Passed flags must follow -- to be parsed by this FlagSet, which is necessary to avoid Geth failing due to unexpected flags.